hamid-roghani/LSMD_Algorithm/README.md

 This code implements LSMD algorithm in MATLAB 2017

 We have used neighboring list structure as the input file for algorithm.
-The execution of the LSMD is so simple.To execute the code, it is needed to put extracted folder of"datasets.rar" into one folder with the extracted source codes of "LSMD_CommunityDetection_Algorithm.rar".
-Then open "main_algorithm.m" to write dataset name to start execution.
+The execution of the LSMD is so simple.
+To execute the code, it is needed to put extracted folder of "datasets.rar" into one folder with the extracted source codes of "LSMD_CommunityDetection_Algorithm.rar".
+Then open "main_algorithm.m" to write dataset name in "dataset_name" variable to start execution.
 In some datasets it is not necessary to execute merge step which it can be contoroled by "merge_falg" before execution.
 The output of the algorithm is label array of nodes which is writen in "results" folder.

 Names of datasets are as follows and are available in "datasets" folder.